koladilip/sigl-studio/docs/DOCUMENTATION_REVIEW.md

 ## Conclusion

-The SITL documentation has a strong foundation with excellent advanced feature coverage.
+The SIGL documentation has a strong foundation with excellent advanced feature coverage.
 However, **critical specification gaps** need to be addressed:

 **Top 3 Priorities:**
 1. **Formal grammar specification** - Foundation for everything